Meenachinmay/iContact/readme.md

-# iContact: Manage your contact list with live serach feature.
+# iContact: Manage your contact list with live search feature.

 ## This is an laravel and vuejs based application to manage contacts. there is live search feature available.